Skip to main content

 Lastly, pay the correct fee.
 The USCIS will reject forms submitted with incomplete or incorrect fees.
 You can use the USCIS Fee Calculator to determine how much you need to pay.

-Step 4: Where to File
+Step 4: Determine Where To File

-Step 5: When to File
+Step 5: Determine When To File

 You are eligible to adjust your status from asylee to lawful permanent resident status in either one of these conditions:

-• You have been physically present in the U.S. for a minimum of one year after the date you were granted asylum status
+• You have been physically present in the U.S. for a minimum of one year after the date you were granted asylum status.

-• You have been physically present in the U.S. for at least one year after your admission into the United States with refugee status
+• You have been physically present in the U.S. for at least one year after your admission into the United States with refugee status.

 Was this helpful?